How to set your daily rate

 Out of your gross salary you will continue to pay income tax and employee’s NI (together known as PAYE).

-Calculating your daily rate
+How to calculate your daily rate

-You need to start with the amount of money that you require to live on (possibly, but not necessarily, your old gross salary).
+You need to start with the amount of money that you require to live on (possibly, but not necessarily, your old net salary).
 To that you should add all the above extra costs and divide the total by the number of days in the year that you anticipate working in order to arrive at a daily rate.
 You could refine this by producing one rate for short assignments and another for longer assignments where the number of days is more or less guaranteed.

 In your own mind, always remember that your daily rate includes an amount for employer’s NI contribution, which has to be paid to HMRC (along with the tax and employee’s NI contribution that you have always paid).